charlieroses/charlieroses/markdownfiles/blog/2021-09-15_tapiaintro.md

 > - Gender Fluid
 > - Prefer not to answer

-I have an entire [separate blogpost]() about my opinions on this question and how to do it accurately, but its really disappointing to see how poorly this was done for a conference about diversity.
+I have an entire [separate blogpost](2021-09-12_identitydata.html) about my opinions on this question and how to do it accurately, but its really disappointing to see how poorly this was done for a conference about diversity.
 So a quick run down of why this is bad.
 1) You could only pick one option.
 2) It treats gender identity still as a category to fit into instead of something that exists and can be described with given gender labels.
 3) The options are extremely limited.
-You can go read my [other blogpost]() for more information on how to do this right.
-It's clear there was an attempt to be more inclusive, however its very surface level.
+You can go read my
+[other blogpost](2021-09-12_identitydata.html) for more information on how to do this right.
+It's clear there was an attempt to be more inclusive, however it's very surface level.
 It looks like an attempt was made only to say they are inclusive, but everything else shows there isn't a deeper understanding of the community.

+<h3 class="py" id="cdc">Community Data Collection Survey</h3>

 Then after registration, there was a Community Data Collection survey done by the ACM to "better understand the diversity and inclusion of the ACM community."